AdobeDocs/campaign-standard.de-DE/help/administration/using/configuring-email-channel.md

    Nachrichten, die vorläufig nicht zugestellt werden können, werden automatisch für einen erneuten Versuch vorgesehen.
 Weiterführende Informationen dazu finden Sie in Abschnitt [Weitere Zustellversuche nach einem vorübergehend fehlgeschlagenen Versand](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >Die maximale Anzahl weiterer Versuche und das minimale Intervall zwischen Verarbeitungsversuchen werden nun vom erweiterten MTA von Adobe Campaign verwaltet, je nachdem, wie gut eine IP-Adresse bei einer bestimmten Domain sowohl historisch als auch aktuell abschneidet.
-Die Einstellungen für **weitere Zustellversuche** in Campaign werden ignoriert.
+   >Die maximale Anzahl der auszuführenden weitere Zustellversuche und die minimale Verzögerung zwischen weiteren Zustellversuchen basieren jetzt darauf, wie gut eine IP sowohl historisch als auch aktuell in einer bestimmten Domäne läuft.
+Die Einstellungen **[!UICONTROL Wiederholungszeitraum]** und **[!UICONTROL Anzahl der weitere Zustellversuche]** in der Kampagne werden ignoriert.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->